Director and Executive Officer;

 Former Director and Deputy President at Mitsubishi UFJ Financial Group and former President and COO of INCJ, Ltd..

 After engaging in venture capital businesses targeting Japan and U.S. at Fujitsu Limited and Mitsui & Co., Ltd., Akira Kurabayashi oversaw investments in Japan at Globespan Capital Partners and Salesforce Ventures.
-In March 2015, he joined Draper Nexus Partners and currently serves as managing director.
+In March 2015, he joined Draper Nexus Partners (now DNX Ventures) and currently serves as managing director.

 He holds an MBA from the Wharton School of the University of Pennsylvania and a bachelor and Ph.D degree from Doshisha University.